-The Annual Security Report and all supporting records used in compiling the report must be retained for a minimum of seven years.
+The Annual Security Report and all supporting records used in compiling the report must be retained for a minimum of three years from the latest publication of the report to which they apply.
+For example, the 2011 annual security report should contain statistics for 2008, 2009 and 2010.
+Information from these reports will be retained for three years.
 Within the University, the department which manages the function, i.e. Dean of Students for student discipline, UAPD for crime related information, is responsible for the retention of their respective documentation.
-The Clery Compliance Coordinator is responsible for documentation within the UAPD.
+The Operations Support Coordinator is responsible for documentation within the UAPD.